Tiit Helimets (© Chris Hardy)

 Joined as a Principal Dancer in 2005.

-Since joining SF Ballet as a principal dancer in 2005, Helimets has created roles in Caniparoli’s Doublestop and Ibsen’s House, as well as Wheeldon’s Ghosts.
-Among his major roles are Albrecht in Tomasson’s Giselle, Nutcracker Prince and King of the Snow in Tomasson’s Nutcracker, Prince Desiré in Tomasson’s The Sleeping Beauty, Prince Siegfried in Tomasson’s Swan Lake, Basilio in Tomasson/Possokhov’s Don Quixote, Gremin in Cranko’s Onegin, and Prince in Neumeier’s The Little Mermaid.
+Among Helimets’ major roles are Albrecht in Tomasson’s Giselle, Nutcracker Prince and King of the Snow in Tomasson’s Nutcracker, Prince Desiré in Tomasson’s The Sleeping Beauty, Prince Siegfried in Tomasson’s Swan Lake, Basilio in Tomasson/Possokhov’s Don Quixote, Gremin in Cranko’s Onegin, Prince in Neumeier’s The Little Mermaid, and Prince Gillaume in Wheeldon’s Cinderella.
+He created roles in Caniparoli’s Doublestop, Ibsen’s House, and Tears and Wheeldon’s Ghosts.